GwladysKerhoas/Creating-a-R-package-on-Descent-Gradient/README.md

 The gradient descent has three mode : the batch, mini-batch and online mode.
 Here, is a explanation of these in order to inform you which is the mode you want to apply.

 #### Batch mode :
+Batch gradient descent is a variation of the gradient descent algorithm that calculates the error for each example in the training dataset, but only updates the model after all training examples have been evaluated.

 #### Mini-batch mode :
+We use a batch of a fixed number of training examples which is less than the actual dataset and call it a mini-batch.
+The fixed number is call the batchsize and you can fix it in the parameters fit function.

 #### Online mode :
+In Stochastic Gradient Descent (SGD), we consider just one example at a time to take a single step.

 The example below show you how to use the fit function.